george-hawkins/mjx-donkey-car/README.md

 SpeedyBee [F405 V4](https://www.unmannedtechshop.co.uk/product/speedybee-f405-v4-flight-controller/) from Unmanned Tech.

-**Note:** the SpeedyBee [F405 WING](https://www.speedybee.com/speedybee-f405-wing-app-fixed-wing-flight-controller/) looks very interesting - it's got WiFi built in (so, you wouldn't need an external ESP32 board), it can take 2S in (so, no need for a 12V step-up regulator) and it's got two 5V BECs - one for the low current devices, like the RX, and one, which can handle 4.5A continuous, for servos (tho' for an RC car setup it seems a waste to route that to the single servo - it might be better used for the companion computer with an external 6V BEC for the servo).
+**Note:** the SpeedyBee [F405 WING](https://www.speedybee.com/speedybee-f405-wing-app-fixed-wing-flight-controller/) looks very interesting - it's got WiFi built in (so, you wouldn't need an external ESP32 board), it can take 2S in (so, no need for a 12V step-up regulator) and it's got two 5V BECs - one for the low current devices, like the RX, and one, which can handle 4.5A continuous for servos (tho' for an RC car setup it seems a waste to route that to the single servo - it might be better used for the companion computer with an external 6V BEC for the servo).
 See also the Painless360 [review](https://www.youtube.com/watch?app=desktop&v=0ganE1qzg3Q).
+The BEC intended for the servo is 5V by default but can be set to 6V.
+The VTX BEC can also be switched from 9V to 12V or 5V.

+The wiring for the F405 WING is more complicated than a typical drone FC, Andrew Newton has a nice [video](https://www.youtube.com/watch?v=X86keMf2rv4) on how it all goes together and a follow-up [one](https://www.youtube.com/watch?v=S8eItqmyOLs) where he shows that it's the TX that determines if a Flysky outputs i-BUS (non-inverted) or S.BUS (inverted and therefore needs special connection) .
+Another nice full-build vide [here](https://www.youtube.com/watch?v=xKeFuM6WxUY) from Stones RC Channel.

-Matek also have something similar - the [F405-WING-V2](http://www.mateksys.com/?portfolio=f405-wing-v2) but without the WiFi board (and about US$10 more expensive).
+Matek also have something similar - the [F405-WING-V2](http://www.mateksys.com/?portfolio=f405-wing-v2) but without the WiFi board (and about US$10 more expensive) and requires 3S minimum.

+The Matek documentation says the input voltage must be at least 1V above any output voltage you select from its various BECs, so e.g. a 2S couldn't support 9V out.
+The SpeedyBee documentation mentions no such limitation (which doesn't mean it's definitely capable of 9V or 12V on 2S).

 ESC
 ---